VauntDev/docs/docs/features/webhooks.md

 - discussion
     - repository - The repository owner/name to post the discussion comment on webhook events.
     - title - The repository discussion title in which to post the discussion comment

+To enable discussion comment posting for notifications, you must make sure the repository listed is one that is withing your Vaunt installation and that the repository has discussions enabled and a discussion with the listed title created.

 #### Webhook Events